 What is an LPN?

-Licensed Practical Nurses have many duties that they accomplish in the West Warwick RI health care facilities where they are employed.
-As their titles imply, they are mandated to be licensed in all states, including Rhode Island.
-While they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves typically work under the guidance of either an RN or a doctor.
-The health care facilities where they work are numerous and assorted, such as hospitals, medical clinics, schools, and long-term care facilities.
-Anyplace that you can encounter patients requiring medical attention is their domain.
+Licensed Practical Nurses have many different tasks that they perform in the Warren RI health facilities where they practice.
+As their titles indicate, they are required to be licensed in all states, including Rhode Island.
+While they may be accountable for monitoring Certified Nursing Assistants (CNA), they themselves typically work under the direction of either an RN or a doctor.
+The medical care facilities where they work are numerous and varied, for instance hospitals, medical clinics, schools, and long-term care facilities.
+Virtually any place that you can find patients in need of medical treatment is their domain.
 Each state not only controls their licensing, but also what duties an LPN can and can’t perform.
-So based on the state, their daily work functions can include:
+So depending on the state, their daily work activities may include:

 - Checking vital signs

 - Monitoring patients

 Along with their job responsibilities being regulated by each state, the health facilities or other Warren RI healthcare providers where LPNs work can further limit their job roles within those parameters.
 In addition, they can work in different specialties of nursing, which include long-term care, critical care, oncology and cardiology.